v1kko/daetools/trunk/daetools-package/daetools/docs/getting_started.rst

    * GNU/Linux:

-     Run ``Applications/Development/daetools Examples`` from the system menu or execute the following shell command:
+     Run ``Applications/Development/daetools-daeExamples.desktop`` from the system menu or execute the following shell command:

      .. code-block:: bash